nwillc/mysnipserver/README.md

 This is a simple snippets app.
 It is a RESTful server based on:

 - Java 8
-- Java Spark
+- Java Spark RESTful servlet
-- Orchestrate
+- Orchestrate persistence
 - JSR 107 Caching
-- Persona
+- Persona authentication
-- jQuery
+- jQuery UI

-It gets deployed when tests pass by Travis-ci to OpenShift.
+It gets deployed, when tests pass, by Travis-ci to OpenShift.

 You can read more on <a href="https://nwillc.wordpress.com/2015/10/30/from-dropbox-to-orchestrate/">my blog entry</a>.